 In the growing world of business in Australia, millions of contracts are made daily, either orally or through written agreements.
 Written agreements can be a perfect way to expand your company or business and can reap many profits in the long run.
 However, terms and conditions that are not fulfilled by another party can become a disaster for you, and you can end up losing much money.

-Breaches of contracts are common, and that is the reason you need to stay prepared.
+Breaches of business contracts are common, and that is the reason you need to stay prepared.

 What is a Breach of Contract?

-If you and the other party/parties have made a contract and they do not hold up their end of the deal, then it a breach of contract.
-Since a contract is a legal agreement, whether made orally or in writing, it can lead to legal consequences.
-You may need legal advise on breach of contract.
+If you and the other party/parties have made a contract and they do not hold up their end of the deal, then it is a breach of contract.
+Since the contract is a legal agreement, whether made orally or in writing, it can lead to legal consequences for which may need legal advise.

 However, before you press charges on anyone, you must be sure you made the written contract.
 For that, you must keep in mind these four things—offer, consideration, acceptance, and mutual understanding.

 A discussion must take place between you and the other party about getting into a contract.
 If that party considers your offer and accepts the agreement and all the related terms, conditions, rules, and regulations that come with it, then you have officially agreed with each other.